- 15 Days

 Halong Bay to Hanoi to Hue

-Board an overnight train bound for Hue.
-Although conditions are basic, overnight trains are an adventure experience and the best way to travel long distances with the locals.
-Sleeper trains typically have four berth compartments (occasionally six berth depending on seasonal variations), which have bench seats that convert into sleeping bunks.
-A sheet, pillow and blanket are provided, although some travellers prefer to bring their own sleeping sheet.
-On occasion, passengers of different genders will be required to share a compartment and there will be occasions where you'll be sharing with local travellers or travellers who are not part of your group.
-Most trains have a dining carriage serving simple food, but some travellers take the opportunity to stock up on fresh bread, cheese and fruit prior to departure.
+Tonight you’ll board an overnight train bound for Hue (approximately 12 hours).
+Although conditions are basic, overnight trains are a rewarding experience.
+It's an efficient way to travel long distances and a great way to get a sense of the country.
+Sleeper trains typically have four-berth compartments (occasionally six berths depending on the season), which have bench seats that convert into sleeping bunks.
+A sheet, pillow and blanket are provided (although some travelers prefer to bring their own sleeping sheet).
+Most trains have a dining carriage serving simple food, but you may like to stock up on some food supplies before departure.

 Ho Chi Minh City